The meaning of life

 “The global map of bees”

-suggests to me an interpretation where art becomes as much a search for truth as an æsthetical search.
+This exhibition suggests an interpretation where art becomes as much a search for truth as an æsthetical search.

 Sixteen inverted baskets, suggesting hives, project a luminous beam on broken, revolving circular mirrors.
-Sometimes, they project it onto aquatic disks with a stick breaking the water’s surface, i.e. breaking the mirror symmetry, with the same effect.
+(Sometimes, the mirrors are replaced with aquatic disks with a stick breaking the water’s surface) in both cases it is breaking the mirror symmetry, with the same effect.

 A poem is projected onto these broken mirrors: “The bees have lost their balance…” The deformed letters appear on the walls and ceiling.
 Were the mirrors not broken, you could read the poem upside-down, but, alas, the message is completely unintelligible because the letters are stretched in one direction or another, here compressed, there swollen and tortured.
 In this sort of second-degree art, what matters is not what the artist shows us, as there is little to contemplate!
 The power of the work lies in this hidden message which, in a flash, becomes obvious: “In asymmetry, meaning is lost.”
 It is a beautiful lesson in modern ethics, expressed through art that makes that which we do not see spontaneously more obvious.
 Alternatively, would recovering the symmetries also mean recovering the meaning of life and recovering a certain harmony?